iamvery/feenix/README.md

 So where's the function pipeline?
 If you know anything about Plug, that's a strong hint.
 The whole idea behind Plug is creating function pipelines, _plugs_.
 If you're familiar with Ruby, you can sort of think of Plug as the Elixir equivalent of Ruby's Rack, which is itself a function pipeline.

 You can sort of see how the router is _plugged_ into the endpoint, and it sort of seems to delegate to the controller for certain requests.
 But routers are very declarative.
 How does that work?
 In a word, metaprogramming.
-Phoenix uses Elixir's rich metaprogramming model to surface a simple DSL for _declaring_ routes so that you don't to fool with the pattern-matching underpinnings of its implementation.
+Phoenix uses Elixir's rich metaprogramming model to surface a simple DSL for _declaring_ routes so that you don't have to fool with the pattern-matching underpinnings of its implementation.

 ### The Endpoint